-Meetings of the members shall be at such time and place as designated by the Board.
+Meetings of the members shall be at such time and place as designated by the Board of Directors.
 Due notice of any AMR Member Meetings shall be given by publishing in the official publication, on the AMR website or via other electronic notice that reaches the entire membership.
-An annual general membership meeting shall be held during the month of October for the purpose of considering reports of the affairs of AMR and the transaction of such business as may be properly be brought before the membership.
-AMR may publish a “State of the Club” address in an official publication in lieu of the annual membership meeting.
+An annual general membership meeting shall be held as required for the purpose of considering reports of the affairs of AMR and the transaction of such business as may properly be brought before the membership.
+Attendance may be in person or electronically.

-Special meetings of the members may be called by the President, by a majority of the Board, or by a petition signed by five (5) percent of the members.
-Due notice shall be given stating the date, time, place, and purpose of any such meeting at least ten days before such meeting.
+Special meetings of the members may be called by the President, by a majority of the Board of Directors, or by a petition signed by five (5) percent of the voting members.
+Due notice shall be given stating the date, time, place, and purpose of any such meeting at least ten (10) days before such meeting.

-A quorum at any special meeting of the members shall consist of ten (10) percent of the members in good standing, or ten (10) members in good standing, whichever is larger.
+A quorum at any special meeting of the members shall consist of ten (10) percent of the voting members, or ten (10) voting members, whichever is larger.

-Voting – At all meetings of the members, each Active or Family-Active member in good standing shall be entitled to one vote on any matter which may be properly brought before the membership.
+Voting – At all meetings of the members, each Active member or Family-active member in good standing shall be entitled to one vote on any matter which may be properly brought before the membership.
 Such vote may be via voice or by written ballot.

-Conduct of Meetings – The President, or in his/her absence the First Vice President, shall preside at all meetings and will manage the agenda, discussion and voting.
+The President, or in his/her absence the First Vice President, then Second Vice President, then Secretary shall preside at all General Membership or Special meetings and will manage the agenda, discussion, and voting.